xebia-functional/tictactoe/docs/Workshop.md

 ```shell
 INFO [KafkaServer id=<broker_id>] started (kafka.server.KafkaServer)
 ```

 Congratulations, you've setup your kafka cluster.
-Stop following the logs with (<Cmd|Ctrl> C. You can now tear it down with:
+Stop following the logs with (<Cmd|Ctrl> C).
+You can now tear it down with:

 ```bash
 docker-compose down